 What is a community platform?

 A community platform is a virtual space where a group of people united in interests, goals, or other commonalities (including identity, purpose, or ideologies) come together to meet, connect, and build relationships with each other.
+A great community platform gives you the tools you need to create your own culture, bringing content, community, courses, and commerce together.
 Typically, a community platform is structured with a leader and members of the community.
 A community leader is typically an individual, but can also be a brand, company, or organization.
+A good platform should also give you lots of flexibility at each level of design, for example, with customizeable spaces that you can use to serve your members better.

 The biggest benefit of online communities is that they can bring people together from all around the world.
 There are no geographic or physical barriers to membership.
 Modern community platforms provide ways for members of a community to also meet up in the real world with other people who are physically close to them.

 There are different types of community platforms available, and choosing the right one depends on the goals, motivations, and starting conditions of community leaders.
 For example, your choice of community platforms may be different if you are starting a community from scratch for the first time with no social media following or email list, versus when you want to build a new destination for your social media followers to meet and build relationships with each other in the context of an online course or paid membership.